 Reflecting differences in the nature of IC provision in the UK and Ireland, the IOP-CBI survey suggested significant differences between the UK and Ireland in the extent to which firms felt that the network of Innovation Centres meet their needs.
 This result was strongly echoed in our discussions with businesses.
 In short, while physics-based innovators in Ireland felt well supported by the Irish Innovation Centre network, firms in the UK were often critical of both their ability to access appropriate services and in some cases the quality of the innovation support services that they were able to access.
-This reflected a number of information failures or weaknesses in the UK physics innovation ecosystem.
-These include but go beyond the availability of services from Innovation Centres:
+This reflected a number of information failures or weaknesses in the UK physics innovation centres: